 2. The Geriatric Psychiatry Subspecialty Certification Exam is offered twice every year.
-This year it is offered Nov.
-14, 2019, in Tucson, Arizona.
+This year it is offered March 10, 2020 in Ft.
+Lauderdale, Florida.
 The application period opens 10 weeks prior to the exam.
 Applications are due six weeks prior to the exam.

 Become Board Certified

 3. Upon successful completion of all exam components, the AOBNP will recommend osteopathic board certification to the AOA.

 4. You will receive a letter from the AOA via email once certification has been approved.

 5. You are now board certified.
 You will receive your certification in the mail within 90 days upon notification of approval.
 You’ll also receive an email explaining how to access your Certified Electronic Certificate.